-Fabrics are used in a number of different ways:
+Fabrics are used in a few diverse ways:

-Not all of the colours in the metal range are available in the fabrics.
+Not all the colours in the metal range are available in the fabrics.
 Here we’ll explain the choice in fabrics and some of the subtle differences within the range.
-For example, whilst, for 2020, there are 13 colours available in the fabrics, not all of the furniture with fabric is available in all of these fabric colours.
+For example, whilst, for 2020, there are eleven colours available in the fabrics, not all the furniture with fabric is available in all these fabric colours.

 But first, let’s look at the fabric itself.

 Fermob have worked for several years with a fabric specialist, Serge Ferrari, with over 30 years’ experience in outdoor fabrics.
 The resulting fabric, Batyline®, is extremely resistant against sagging and stretching, whilst still being lightweight.

 Fermob have utilised two styles of the fabric in their furniture; the majority use a single colour throughout the fabric, but some of the range use a fresh style for 2020, called Stereo.
 Here, the weft and the weave are in two complementary colours that together make a harmonious combination.